Lake Atitlán Cross Country Mountain Bike Tour Package

-Guatemala has some seriously big terrain and this 2 day Lake Atitlán Cross Country Mountain Bike Tour combines big climbs, technical descents, and rewarding views that make the region a paradise for MTB.
+Guatemala has some seriously big terrain.
+This 2 day Lake Atitlán Cross Country Tour combines big climbs, technical descents, and rewarding views that make the region a paradise for mountain biking.

-- Reach Lake Atitlán via a remote and canyonous route
+Reach Lake Atitlán from Tecpán via a tough backcountry route

 La Culebra Downhill

 La Culebra (the snake) is one of Guatemala’s most infamous mountain bike classics.
 Twisting and curving, it follows an aqueduct trail, which drops 800m from the Lake Atitlán caldera to the town of Santa Catarina Palopó.
 Featured in the 2nd day of Guatemala’s MTB stage race El Reto Del Quetzal, this technical downhill is a test piece for many racers.
 Reached at kilometer 80 after an early start in Antigua, most riders are seeing red by the time they reach this cliff-lined descent.

 La Culebra includes steep flower patches, pine forests, sinuous switchbacks, rock drops and breathtaking views with serious consequence.
 The last section of trail follows an urban downhill through the steep alleys and concrete staircases of Santa Catarina Palopó.
 The views, the technicality and the unique nature of this route make it a five star classic in Guatemala.

 A great country mountain bike ride with a little bit of everything that follows rugged, raw agricultural foot paths above Lake Atitlán.
 Connect a network of Mayan trails not found on any map.